 Recommender systems.
 This is an information filtering system that strives to predict a set of actions that will increase the chances of beneficial outcomes.
 For example, most products you see in the “Recommended for your” category of various marketplaces are the results of the algorithms applied by recommender systems.

 Speaking of recommendations, Netflix took them to the next level.
 As you know, the company not only streams but also makes original shows.
-And when it comes to filming, you can’t afford to make a show anyone is going to watch.
+And when it comes to filming, you can’t afford to make a show anyone will watch.
 This is where prescriptive analytics comes into play.

 In 2021, Netflix has over 203 million subscribers, and the amount of data they’re generating is staggering.
 What shows were watched most, what episodes or moments were rewatched often, and even whether viewers watched shows till the last episode or dropped it – every detail is gathered and stored to be analyzed.